MRxwr/ceremony2/loyal/docs/MAIN_VIEWS.md

 ## Database Table Schema Standard

-When creating new tables in the database, follow this standard schema:
+When creating new modules (like categories, banners, pages, etc.), follow this standard schema as a base, and extend as needed for the module's requirements.
+This ensures consistency, maintainability, and scalability across the system.

+### Example: Standard Table Schema for Modules

 | Column      | Type           | Description                       |
 |-------------|----------------|-----------------------------------|